ahmadfajar/vue-mdbootstrap-docs/src/docs/components.md

     can be used to create customized date picker inputs.
   </a>
   <a href="#/components/divider" class="list-group-item list-group-item-action">
-    <b>Divider</b> - A lightweight component which is primarily used to manage and separate content within
+    <b>Divider</b> - Small and lightweight component which is primarily used to manage and separate
-    lists or page layouts.
+    content within lists or page layouts.
   </a>
   <a href="#/components/grid" class="list-group-item list-group-item-action">
     <b>Grid</b> - A component for displaying tabular data.
 Features include pagination, sorting, searching,
     filtering and row selection. <bs-badge color="warning">updated</bs-badge>
   </a>
   <a href="#/components/icon" class="list-group-item list-group-item-action">
-    <b>Icon</b> - A lightweight component which can be used inside almost any component.
+    <b>Icon</b> - Small and lightweight component which can be used inside almost any component.
   </a>
   <a href="#/components/icon-toggle" class="list-group-item list-group-item-action">
-    <b>Icon Toggle</b> - A lightweight component which is used to toggle two different icon.
+    <b>Icon Toggle</b> - Small and lightweight component which is used to toggle two different icon.
 It can be
     used inside almost any component or html element. <bs-badge>v1.1.0</bs-badge>
   </a>
   <a href="#/components/image-holder" class="list-group-item list-group-item-action">